The Shareholder Rights and Activism Review: Editor's Preface

 Shareholder activism is a global phenomenon that is effecting change to the corporate landscape and grabbing headlines not only in North America but also in Europe, Australia and Asia.
 Although shareholder activism is still most prevalent in North America, and particularly in the United States, activism campaigns directed at non-US companies now represent approximately half of global activism activity.
 This movement is being driven by, among other things, a search by hedge funds for diversified investment opportunities and a cultural shift towards increased shareholder engagement in Europe, Australia and Asia.

 The covid-19 pandemic and other political and cultural events of 2020 have further heightened focus on corporate governance as well as environmental, social and political (ESP) considerations impacting public companies.
 Although the global crisis decreased activist campaign activity in the short-term, activism activity has since returned with full force as predicted.
 Moreover, practitioners generally expect to see activists further incorporate corporate governance and ESP themes into their activism campaigns.

 As both shareholder activists and the companies they target have become more geographically diverse, it is increasingly important for legal and corporate practitioners to understand the legal framework and emerging trends of shareholder activism in the various international jurisdictions facing activism.
 The Shareholder Rights and Activism Review is designed as a primer on these aspects of shareholder activism in such jurisdictions.

-My sincere thanks to all of the authors who contributed their expertise, time and labour to this fifth edition of The Shareholder Rights and Activism Review.
+My sincere thanks to all of the authors who contributed their expertise, time and labour to this sixth edition of The Shareholder Rights and Activism Review.
 As shareholder activism continues to diversify and increase its global footprint, this review will continue to serve as an invaluable resource for legal and corporate practitioners worldwide.

 Francis J Aquila